FBI warns terrorist groups may target pride events, venues

 This June will mark the eighth anniversary of the Pulse nightclub shooting in Orlando, where 49 people lost their lives.

-But locals say they will not be discouraged from attending pride events.
+But some say they will not be discouraged from attending pride events.

-“You can’t submit to it; you have to live your life and keep going,” said Reed.

-To report a threat, you can contact the FBI office in New York City.
+To report a threat, you can contact the nearest FBI office.
 Authorities are also advising people attending pride events to be aware of their surroundings and report any suspicious activity.